-- 36.1 Should any new soil contamination information or contaminants be identified during the undertaking of works which have the potential to alter previous conclusions about site contamination, then the Managing Contractor and HI must be immediately notified and works must cease in the location of the contamination. - Works must not recommence until a suitably qualified contaminated land specialist (i.e. a Certified Environmental Practitioner) has investigated and assessed the category of the contamination in accordance with SEPP (Resilience and Hazards) 2021 and if required prepare a Remediation Action Plan (RAP) which details the necessary remedial work or management required to render the site suitable for the proposed development.
+- 36.1 Should any new soil contamination information or contaminants be identified during the undertaking of works which have the potential to alter previous conclusions about site contamination, then the Managing Contractor and HI must be immediately notified and works must cease in the location of the contamination. - 36.2 Works must not recommence until a suitably qualified contaminated land specialist (i.e. a Certified Environmental Practitioner) has investigated and assessed the category of the contamination in accordance with SEPP (Resilience and Hazards) 2021 and if required prepare a Remediation Action Plan (RAP) which details the necessary remedial work or management required to render the site suitable for the proposed development. - 36.3 Following completion of any remediation, a Site Remediation and Validation Report (SRVR) which documents the completeness of the remedial work is to be submitted to HI, and the EPA where required.
+Validation Reports must be prepared by a Certified practitioner and be prepared having regard to the Guidelines.

-- Following completion of the remediation, a Site Remediation and Validation Report (SRVR) which documents the completeness of the remedial work is to be submitted to HI and the EPA, if required. - 36.4 Any contaminated materials or hazardous substances that need to be removed from the site are to be classified first and then stored, transported and disposed of in accordance with EPA requirements at an EPA licensed waste facility. - Asbestos removal and management in NSW is regulated under the Work Health and Safety Act 2011 and Work Health and Safety Regulation 2017.
-The handling of asbestos work must be carried out in accordance with Safe Work Australia Code of Practice How to Manage and Control Asbestos in the Workplace February 2016, including being undertaken by contractors who hold a current Safe Work Asbestos or Demolition Licence and any other current Safe Work Licence required - 36.6 If soils are to be disposed offsite during construction, they are required to be disposed in accordance with the waste classification, subject to additional sampling and analysis. - 36.7 Demolition and construction works should not result in the contamination of the site. - A spill containment kit will be available at all times.
+- 36.4 Any contaminated materials or hazardous substances that need to be removed from the site are to be classified first and then stored, transported and disposed of in accordance with EPA requirements at an EPA licensed waste facility. - 36.5 Asbestos removal and management in NSW is regulated under the Work Health and Safety Act 2011 and Work Health and Safety Regulation 2017.
+The handling of asbestos work must be carried out in accordance with Safe Work Australia Code of Practice How to Manage and Control Asbestos in the Workplace February 2016, including being undertaken by contractors who hold a current Safe Work Asbestos or Demolition Licence and any other current Safe Work Licence required - 36.6 If soils are to be disposed offsite during construction, they are required to be disposed in accordance with the waste classification, subject to additional sampling and analysis. - 36.7 Demolition and construction works should not result in the contamination of the site. - 36.8 A spill containment kit will be available at all times.
 All personnel will be made aware of the location of the kit and trained in its effective deployment. - 36.9 Materials will be sourced from licensed quarries and operators.
 All materials will be certified uncontaminated and environmentally safe.